gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.Texture2DExt.md

 ## Texture2DExt.ToImage(this Texture2D) Method

-(Cross-Game compatible) Returns a new Image made out of this Texture.
+Returns a new Image made out of this Texture.

 ```csharp
 public static System.Drawing.Image ToImage(this UnityEngine.Texture2D texture2D);